Getting into or back to work

 Equalities and Human Rights Commission - the main body which oversees discrimination.
 They also have an advice line.

-Young people we've worked with have found that the best approach is to be honest about when you've had cancer and the impact it had on you're work.
+Young people we've worked with have found that the best approach is to be honest about when you've had cancer and the impact it had on your work.
 Talk about the positive impact it had on your resilience, direction, aspirations, etc and don't shy away from it - show how it helped you stand out from the crowd!

 Celebrity Photography Workshop